-Important Information: This material has been delivered to you to provide information regarding Magellan Asset Management Limited 'doing business as'/'trading as' MFG Asset Management ('MFGAM') and has been prepared for general information purposes and must not be construed as investment advice.
+Important Information: This material has been prepared by Magellan Asset Management Limited ('Magellan') for general information purposes and must not be construed as investment advice.
 This material does not constitute an offer or inducement to engage in an investment activity nor does it form part of any offer or invitation to purchase, sell or subscribe for in interests in any type of investment product or service.
-No distribution of this material will be made in any jurisdiction where such distribution is not authorised or is unlawful.
 This material does not take into account your investment objectives, financial situation or particular needs.
 You should read and consider any relevant offer documentation applicable to any investment product or service and consider obtaining professional investment advice tailored to your specific circumstances before making any investment decision.
-This material and the information contained within it may not be reproduced or disclosed, in whole or in part, without the prior written consent of MFGAM.
+This material and the information contained within it may not be reproduced or disclosed, in whole or in part, without the prior written consent of Magellan.
+Any trademarks, logos, and service marks contained herein may be the registered and unregistered trademarks of their respective owners.
+Nothing contained herein should be construed as granting by implication, or otherwise, any licence or right to use any trademark displayed without the written permission of the owner.